kosi-libs/Kodein/README2.md

 ### Scoped singletons

-Scoped singleton are singletons that are binded to a context and live while that context exists.
+Scoped singleton are singletons that are bound to a context and live while that context exists.

 To define a scoped singleton, you must define a function that satisfies this contract: `(S) -> HashMap<Any, Any>` where `S` is the context type.
 This function must *always* return the same `HashMap` when given the same `S` object.